-We are well into Fall, and I’m starting to see the trees change colors.
-It’s really beautiful!
+We are heading into Fall, and I'm starting to see the trees change colors.
+It's really beautiful!

 With that change comes the cold!
-We really felt it this morning, so I decided a hearty pot of Instant Pot Pasta E Fagioli was going to me our midday meal.
+We really felt it this morning, so I decided a hearty pot of pressure cooker Pasta E Fagioli was going to me our midday meal.
 I have wanted to tell you about this soup, so today is my chance!

 - 4 cups Water

 - 1 teaspoon Olive Oil

 - 1 cup Ditalini Pasta (4 oz) or orzo, macaroni, etc.